DigitalProductschool/AI-Makerspace/HuggingFace/README.md

 Abstractive summarizers are so-called because they do not select sentences from the originally given text passage to create the summary.
 Instead, they produce a paraphrasing of the main contents of the given text, using a vocabulary set different from the original document.
 #

-After completing all the tasks your deployed text summarizing application will look like this: [Click here for live demo](http://35.242.170.185/docs)
+After completing all the tasks your deployed text summarizing **API** will look like this: [Click here for live demo](http://35.242.170.185/docs)

 #